felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 ### Deals

-In HubRise, deals apply to a specific set of products.
-An example of a deal is a **Lunch menu** that includes a pizza and a dessert.
+In HubRise, deals are promotions which apply to a specific set of products.
+An example deal is a **Lunch menu** deal, that includes a pizza and a dessert.

 Deals in HubRise are mapped to products with options in Smood.
 Smood will use the following information from HubRise: